C0D3X-25/Project_Dice/README.md

 Rarity is a measure of the power of items and capacities.
 - **Common**: Basic items and capacities, no special effects.
 - **Uncommon**: Slightly more powerful items and capacities, may have minor effects.
-- **Rare**: Powerful items and capacities, often require to have certain stats/level to use.
+- **Rare**: Powerful items and capacities, often require to have certain attributes/level to use.
 - **Mythic**: Unique items and capacities with significant effects.
 - **Legendary**: Extremely powerful items and capacities, often game-changing and unique.
 - **Relic**: The most powerful items and capacities, often with unique mechanics or effects that can alter the course of the game.
 Cursed items are often Relics.

 ### Leveling Characters
-Characters can upgrade their stats and passives using XP.
+Characters can upgrade their attributes and passives using XP.
 XP is not shared across the group, so characters can have different levels.
 Capacities can also be upgraded, but the upgrade applies to the face of the dice or a certain type of capacity.

 ### Items
-Characters can modify their stats with items.
-Items are not restricted to specific characters but may be limited by the stats or level of a character.
+Characters can modify their attributes with items.
+Items are not restricted to specific characters but may be limited by the attributes or level of a character.
 Most items also affect the capacity dice by adding capacities to certain side, one or more.
 Items have rarity levels, which determine their power and chance to be found.

 Items can be equipped in specific equipment slots:
-- **Helmet**: Provides additional armor and defensive capacities.
+- **Helmet**: Provides additional armour and defensive capacities.
-- **Body Armor**: Provides additional armor and defensive capacities.
+- **Body Armour**: Provides additional armour and defensive capacities.
-- **Shoulder Armor**: Provides additional armor and defensive capacities.
+- **Shoulder Armour**: Provides additional armour and defensive capacities.
-- **Arm Guards**: Provides additional armor and defensive capacities.
+- **Arm Guards**: Provides additional armour and defensive capacities.
-- **Gloves**: Provides additional armor and may have special effects like dodge AOE attack.
+- **Gloves**: Provides additional armour and may have special effects like dodge AOE attack.
-- **Leg Armor**: Provides additional armor and may have special effects like dodge AOE attack.
+- **Leg Armour**: Provides additional armour and may have special effects like dodge AOE attack.
-- **Boots**: Provides additional armor and may have special effects like dodge AOE attack.
+- **Boots**: Provides additional armour and may have special effects like dodge AOE attack.
-- **Ring Right**: Provides various bonuses, typically to stats or capacities.
+- **Ring Right**: Provides various bonuses, typically to attributes or capacities.
-- **Ring Left**: Provides various bonuses, typically to stats or capacities.
+- **Ring Left**: Provides various bonuses, typically to attributes or capacities.
-- **Amulet**: Provides various bonuses, typically to stats or capacities.
+- **Amulet**: Provides various bonuses, typically to attributes or capacities.
 - **One-Handed Right**: Provides offencive capacities.
 - **One-Handed Left**: Provides offencive capacities, a part of the right-handed items can be used in the left hand (with malus).
 - **Two-Handed**: Provides offencive capacities.